Computing & Security

 Our computer and security science labs have the latest equipment and facilities for the conduct of traditional computer science and IT degrees.

 Several specialist labs can also be found for networking, games programming and simulation, computer security and digital forensics.

 The Work Integrated Learning (WIL) program provides high achieving students in most courses with work placement opportunities within local industry.

-ECU partners up students who have excelled in their studies, with State and Local Governments, major financial institutions and local industries, to ensure they are entering the workforce as smoothly as possible and with a solid foundation from which they can launch their career.
+We partner up students who have excelled in their studies, with State and Local Governments, major financial institutions and local industries, to ensure they are entering the workforce as smoothly as possible and with a solid foundation from which they can launch their career.

 "The ECU campus is fantastic and the lecturers are great."

 "I've always been fascinated by the subject of Security.
 And these days, it's becoming more and more important in our society.
 That's why I chose to study Counter Terrorism, Security and Intelligence at ECU.
 I found learning to be fun and exciting.
 I was very impressed by the extensive knowledge of all the lecturers and their ability to challenge your thinking whilst still keeping you focused on what's important.
 Several of the units really opened my eyes and taught me about many different cultures.
 The ECU campus is fantastic, and in my three years here I've met some great people who I believe will be my friends for life. "